Online Certification in Appreciative Inquiry

 - The program is entirely virtual - participate from anywhere you are in the world!

-- The program is 15 Weeks in total, designed in a series of three 4-week sessions (outlined below), with a 1-week break in between sessions and for the Thanksgiving holiday (Nov 22-26, 2021).
+- The program is 15 Weeks in total, designed in a series of three 4-week sessions (outlined below), with a 1-week break in between sessions.

 - Upon successful completion of the program, you will be awarded a professional certification as an Appreciative Inquiry Practitioner from the Cooperrider Center at Champlain College.